thunderbird/thunderbird-android/docs/engineering/rfcs/0008-portable-profile-data-format.md

 account or setting.
 It restores portable configuration without secrets, then asks the user to authenticate accounts as needed.

-Every portable export, including a standalone PDPArchive, settings-only export, and full app backup, is a password-protected ZIP64 archive using WinZip AES with AES-256.
-Android, JVM, iOS, and web use the same representation through a common Kotlin Multiplatform boundary backed by maintained target libraries.
-No unencrypted export or legacy ZipCrypto archive is published.
+Every portable export, including a standalone PDPArchive, settings-only export, and full app backup, is an age version 1 passphrase-encrypted file containing a ZIP64 payload.
+Android and JVM use [Kage](https://github.com/android-password-store/kage) through a narrow encryption boundary.
+Thunderbird contributes an API 23 compatibility patch upstream and may temporarily maintain a minimal fork containing only that compatibility change until an upstream release includes it.
+Other platforms use compatible maintained age implementations when those targets are implemented.
+No unencrypted portable export is published.

 Individual-message and selected-folder EML export are separate mail-export capabilities.
 They do not act as a fallback for this profile-data format, do not gate migration, and do not preserve portable profile-data metadata.